loris-verga/TheDualityOfSimilarity/README.md

 For a custom favicon, just place your file in `PNG` format at `assets/img/favicon.png`.

 For full control, clone this repository and modify the template as you need.

-# <span style="color:#ff201e">Birds of a Feather… Fight Together?</span>
-### Exploring How Similarity Shapes Conflict in Reddit’s Ecosystem

-We often imagine online conflict as something that emerges between groups that share nothing in common : political opposites, rival fandoms, ideological extremes.

-But what if this intuition is wrong?<br>
-What if the most intense disputes don’t arise between opposites…
-but between communities that look almost exactly the <strong>same</strong>?

-Reddit, with its tens of thousands of micro-communities, called subreddits, and millions of cross-subreddit references, offers the opportunity to explore this paradox.
-Communities cite one another, sometimes to praise, often to mock, and occasionally to even escalate into cultural wars.

-Hidden inside these hyperlinks is a wealth of linguistic and psychological information:

-- how people <strong>write</strong>
-- how they <strong>feel</strong>
-- how communities <strong>relate</strong> to one another

-This leads us to a provocative set of questions:

-<strong>Does similarity create harmony… or fuel conflict?</strong>

-And more specifically:

-<em>What does “similarity” even mean?</em><br>
-Shared users?
-Writing style?
-Emotional tone?

-<em>Do subreddits within the same thematic universe behave alike?</em>

-<em>Is there a type of similarity so fundamental that it predicts whether an inter-community interaction will be positive or hostile?</em>

-To investigate this, we rely on two large datasets from Stanford:

-- <strong>850,000 inter-subreddit hyperlinks</strong> enriched with stylometric and psychological attributes
-- <strong>300-dimensional subreddit embeddings</strong> capturing patterns of shared authorship

-These datasets allow us to view Reddit not as a collection of disconnected topics,
-but as a dynamic ecosystem of <strong>mindsets</strong>, <strong>writing styles</strong>, and <strong>shared populations</strong>.

-In this data story, we map out what it means for two communities to be “similar”, examine how similarity relates to negativity, and ask:

-<strong>Do birds of a feather flock together, or do they fight?</strong>